NilFoundation/zkLLVM/docs/manual/intermediate.md

 ```

-Next we sign this data using all keys and verify it.
+We now sign this data using **all** private keys we see two algorithms
-TODO : What does part_verify do , are all privKeys signing this?
+- `sign` : The algorithm takes the parameters of scheme type, the message and the signing processing mode.
+- `part_verify`.
+This is an intermediate step before signature aggregation to verify.
+(TODO check priv key)

 ```c++
     std::vector<typename privkey_type::part_signature_type> part_signatures;